bsmth/content/files/en-us/web/svg/reference/attribute/xml_colon_lang/index.md

 {{Deprecated_Header}}

-The **`xml:lang`** attribute specifies the primary language used in contents and attributes containing text content of particular elements.
+The SVG **`xml:lang`** attribute specifies the primary language used in contents and attributes containing text content of particular elements.

 It is a universal attribute allowed in all XML dialects to mark up the natural human language that an element contains.